swlaschin/fsharpforfunandprofit.com/about/index.md

 The goal of this site is to introduce .NET developers to the joys of functional programming, and F# in particular.

+Please be aware of the [Terms and Conditions](/about/terms/) when using this site.

 I hope that this site will live up to its title and demonstrate that not only is F# a lot of fun to program in, but it is also useful for mainstream business and enterprise software.
 F# is not just an academic exercise, it is meant to be useful.

 My approach is unapologetically .NET centric and non-academic.
 For example: